 13 – Number of satellites used in the coordinate

-1.00 – denotes the HDOP (horizontal dilution of precision).
+1.00 – HDOP (horizontal dilution of precision)

 408.135 – Altitude of the antenna

-0.10 – age of correction
+0.10 – Age of correction

-0000 – correction station ID
+0000 – Correction station ID

-*40 – checksum
+*40 – Checksum

 Time-To-First-Fix (TTFF)

-- Hot start
+- Hot Start

-- Warm start
+- Warm Start

 - Cold Start

-- Level of incoming signals
+- Level of incoming satellite signals

-- Length of time since previous fix
+- Time elapsed since the previous fix

 Cold Start Mode